Impact

 Safe water chlorination systems impact

-Forty liters of safe water a day provides a woman with drinking and bathing water for her family without having to treat it herself.
-Women have a variety of ways to handle badly polluted water, from doing nothing to boiling it at the cost of more energy and hours of work.
+Forty liters of safe water a day provides a woman with drinking and bathing water for her family, without having to treat it herself.
+Women have a variety of ways to handle badly polluted water, from doing nothing to boiling it, at the cost of more energy and hours of extra work.

-The installation of a 5,000 or 10,000-liter per day pond-side chlorination systems costs only $35 per family.
+The installation of a 5,000 or 10,000-liter per day pond-side chlorination system costs only $35 per family.
 Maintenance with the necessary chemical treatment costs a few cents per month per family.

 • System size is set to provide 40 liters per day for each family using that water source